Milestone 01: The Perceptron (1958)

 cd milestones/01_1958_perceptron

-# Part 1: See the problem
+# See the forward-pass problem

 python 01_rosenblatt_forward.py